Visit Tulum: Top 21 Things To Do and Must-See Attractions

 A beach in Tulum

-4. Bicycle ride
+4. Take a bike ride

 With a nice weather and easy access to the main tourist attractions, Tulum is perfect for biking.